 Who Is The Oldest Golfer To Win The Masters?

 Jack Nicklaus was the oldest golfer to win the Masters, winning the 1986 Masters at age 46 to break the record as the oldest champion.
-This shouldn’t come as too much of a surprise, as Nicklaus is widely regarded as one of the greatest, if not the greatest, golfer of all time.
+This shouldn’t come as too much of a surprise, as Nicklaus is widely regarded as one of the greatest golfers of all time.
 Read on to learn more about how exactly Nicklaus was able to set this record.

 Round of 65

 A few players, including Seve Ballesteros, Tom Kite, and Greg Norman, had the chance to best Nicklaus.
 However, none of the three were successful due to hitting the ball into the water and missed birdie putts.
-Therefore, when all was said and done, Nicklaus won his sixth Masters championship and became the oldest golfer of all time to do so.
+Therefore, at the end of the round, Nicklaus won his sixth Masters championship and became the oldest golfer of all time to do so.
 The victory was also his 18th professional major championship and 73rd PGA Tour win.
-This would become Nicklaus’ last of each of the three types of victories and a successful way to cap off a hall of fame career.
+This would become Nicklaus’s last of each of the three types of victories and a successful way to cap off a Hall of Fame career.